getkeops/keops/doc/python/installation.rst

 Compilation issues
 ^^^^^^^^^^^^^^^^^^

-First of all, make sure that you are using a C++ compiler which is compatible with your nvcc (CUDA) compiler, or compilations of formulas may fail in unexpected ways.
-On Debian based Linux distros, this can be done simply by using `update-alternatives <https://askubuntu.com/questions/26498/choose-gcc-and-g-version>`_.
+First of all, make sure that you are using a C++ compiler which is compatible with the C++11 revision and/or your nvcc (CUDA) compiler.
+Otherwise, compilations of formulas may fail in unexpected ways.
+Depending on your system, you can:

+1. Installing a compiler system wide: for instance, on Debian based Linux distros, this can be done simply by installing g++ with apt and then using `update-alternatives <https://askubuntu.com/questions/26498/choose-gcc-and-g-version>`_ to choose the right compiler.

+2. Installing a compiler locally: if you are using a conda environment, you can install a new instance of gcc and g++ by following the `documentation of conda <https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html>`_.

 Verbosity level
 ^^^^^^^^^^^^^^^